Off Campus Part Time Employment (JLD)

 To login to your Eagle Employment account click STUDENT EAGLE EMPLOYMENT LOGIN.

 Your username is USM+Student ID.
 If you have never logged in, your password is computer generated.
-Please contact the Career Services, 601-266-4153 office to gain access.
+Please click the 'Forgot your password?' link to gain access.
 You may change your password after you log on to the system, under ‘My Account’ > ‘My Profile’.

-- To search jobs once in your Eagle Employment account: Hover over the ‘JOBS’ tab and click on ‘Job Search’ > In the Job Function Box, click on pull down menu > ‘Part Time Off Campus’ > ‘Close’ > ‘Search’.
+- Search for jobs: Hover over the ‘JOBS’ tab and click on ‘Job Search’ > In the Job Function Box, click on pull down menu > ‘Part Time Off Campus’ > ‘Close’ > ‘Search’.

-- To get more information about the job(s) you are interested in click on the job title.
+- Get more information about the job(s) you are interested in click on the job title.
 Details including salary, qualifications, description, work schedule, location, and how to apply.

-- To save a search, once you have selected the criteria for your job search, at the top of the results will be the option to 'Save Search', click on that and it will ask you to name that search and save.
+- Save a search, once you have selected the criteria for your job search, at the top of the results will be the option to 'Save Search', click on that and it will ask you to name that search and save.

 JLD also offers “Odd Job” opportunities.
 These jobs are short-term and usually only require a few hours to complete.
 To receive email alerts when Odd Jobs are available log into to Eagle Employment > ‘My Account’ > ‘My Profile’ > ‘Edit’ > ‘Additional Information’ > ‘Job Preference’ and select 'Odd Job' and ‘Close’ and ‘Save’.